Subdivergence-free gluings of trees: Introduction

 \subsection{Outline}

 The paper will approach counting subdivergence-free gluings in two ways.
-The first, Sections~\ref{sec perm} and ~\ref{sec families} explore closed-form expressions to count subdivergence-free gluings of specific infinite families of tree pairings.
-We present useful lemmas and definitions in Section~\ref{sec perm}, and derive closed-form expressions for 3 different families of trees in Section~\ref{sec families}.
+The first, described in Sections~\ref{sec perm} and ~\ref{sec families}, explores closed-form expressions to count subdivergence-free gluings of specific infinite families of tree pairings.
+We present useful lemmas and definitions in Section~\ref{sec perm}, and derive closed-form expressions for three different families of trees in Section~\ref{sec families}.
 The second approach focuses on algorithms to count subdivergence-free gluings between arbitrary pairs of trees, and is covered in Section~\ref{sec algs}.
 We present two recursive algorithms, one based on dealing recursively with the children of the root and the other based on the techniques used to count the specific families in Section~\ref{sec families}.
-Section~\ref{sec discussion} will discuss potential future directions and relate our results back to questions in quantum field theory.
+Section~\ref{sec discussion} discusses potential future directions and relate our results back to questions in quantum field theory.